What is Photobiomodulation?

 How does the LED mask improve the skin?

 In the scientific literature on the subject of photobiomodulation for the skin, we find the most data on the effectiveness of red light and infrared light.

-As a reminder, the range of wavelengths for visible light, in nanometers (nm), is generally classified as follows:
+As a reminder, the wavelength range for visible light, in nanometers (nm), is generally classified as follows:

 Research has determined that red light at 633 nm helps strengthen the role of mitochondria to provide more energy.
 More concretely, red light is absorbed by the tissues then by the mitochondria which transform the light energy into energy that our cells can use.
 So it comes down to giving fuel to our cells so that they work better.
 The objective being that they can repair themselves better, proliferate better or that they can better produce essential skin proteins such as collagen.